-4. Subject to approval of the form of development, to all conditions, guidelines and policies adopted by Council, and to the conditions set out in this by-law or in a development permit, the only uses permitted within this CD-1 and the only uses for which the Director of Planning or Development Permit Board will issue development permits are:

-- (a) Cultural and Recreational Uses;

-- (b) Dwelling Uses, limited to Mixed-Use Residential Building;

-- (c) Institutional Uses;
+4. Subject to approval of the form of development, to all conditions, guidelines and policies adopted by Council, and to the conditions set out in this by-law or in a development permit, the only uses permitted within this CD-1 and the only uses for which the Director of Planning or Development Permit Board will issue development permits are: - (a) Cultural and Recreational Uses; - (b) Dwelling Uses, limited to Mixed-Use Residential Building; - (c) Institutional Uses, limited to Child Day Care Facility;

+- (d) Live-work Use;

-- (d) Office Uses;
+- (e) Office Uses;

-- (e) Retail Uses;
+- (f) Retail Uses;

-- (f) Service Uses;
+- (g) Service Uses;

-- (g) Utility and Communication Uses; and
+- (h) Utility and Communication Uses; and

-- (h) Accessory Uses customarily ancillary to the uses permitted in this section.
+- (i) Accessory Uses customarily ancillary to the uses permitted in this section.